 Allows you to designate a previously trusted user or SQL Server role as non-trusted.
-When a login or role becomes non-trusted, SQL Compliance Manager begins auditing database-level activity generated by this login or role, based on your current audit settings.
-Privileged User Auditing tab The Privileged User Auditing tab of the SQL Server Default Audit Settings window allows you to add Privileged Users at the server level and set the default audit settings to be applied on SQL Server instances.
-You can choose to audit event categories and user-defined events.
+When a login or role becomes non-trusted, SQL Compliance Manager begins auditing database-level activity generated by this login or role, based on your current audit settings Privileged User Auditing tab The Privileged User Auditing tab of the SQL Server Default Audit Settings window allows you to add Privileged Users at server level and set the default audit settings to be applied on SQL Server instances.
+You can choose to audit event categories and user defined events.
 An event category includes related SQL Server events that occur at the server level.
-A user-defined event is a custom event you create and track using the sp_trace_generateevent stored procedure.
+A user defined event is a custom event you create and track using the sp\trace\generateevent stored procedure.
 For example, you can audit individual SQL Server logins with privileged access, logins that belong to specific fixed server roles, all activities, or specific activities.
 When you update audit settings to audit privileged user activities, these changes are not applied until the SQL trace is refreshed.
 The SQL trace is refreshed when the SQL Compliance Manager Agent sends the trace files to the Collection Server.
 To ensure an immediate application of your new audit settings, click Update Audit Settings Now on the Agent menu.

 Available actions

 Add

 Allows you to add one or more privileged users to audit.
 You can add privileged users by Server Roles or by Server Logins.

 Remove

 Allows you to remove the selected SQL Server login or fixed server role from the list of audited privileged users.
 When you remove the login or role, the SQL Compliance Manager Agent no longer collects events recorded for that login or the role members.

+Available fields

+Privileged users and roles to be audited

+Lists the audited privileged users by login name or fixed server role.
+If you are auditing privileged users in a fixed server role, the SQL Compliance Manager Agent collects activities executed by all members of the selected role.

+Audited Activity

+Allows you to specify which activities (events) you want to audit for the selected privileged users.